 Playing Catch: On some occasions, I stand on the deck with a handful of whole peanuts and alert the Blue Jays by motioning my hand up and down, and then toss the Peanut up into the air - The Blue Jay knows that if he catches the peanut in the air another Blue Jay cannot pick it off the ground before he can get to it.
 The Blue Jay is quite good at catching

-Face Recognition: It is obvious Blue Jays like many other birds know human friend or foe.
-I witnessed that new Jays will be very flighty when I approach other who know me will simply hang out and over a short period of time the new Blue Jay becomes aware I mean no threat - and begins to approach and take food with I am physically present.
+Face Recognition: It is obvious Blue Jays like many other birds know human friends or foes.
+I witnessed that new Jays will be very flighty when I approach others who know me will simply hang out and over a short period of time, the new Blue Jay becomes aware I mean no threat - and begins to approach and take food with I am physically present.

 Predation: I read reports some Blue Jays may take others young, I personally have never witnessed that behavior.
 However, I do have hawks show up after the bird feeders are put out - This particular hawk is a Cooper's Hawk and has been visiting for a couple of years now in the winter.
 Unfortunately, as a top predator, the Coopers Hawk takes advantage of the situation and I have witnessed the Hawk taking and chasing birds as in the case shown in the photo - Blue Jay was taken by the Cooper's Hawk.
 One afternoon after replenishing the feeders - the birds normally flock to eat but not this day, I could see them in the brush and inside the tree line.
 The problem was a Hawk was watching from a perch.
 It was not until the Coopers Hawk departed did the Blue Jays return.